-The 2020 event will see the riders depart from Kurland in the beautiful Crags and arrive 4 Days later at the base of the Lady’s Slipper on Crossways Farm Village.
+The 2020 event will see the riders depart from Kurland in the beautiful Crags and arrive 4 days later at Crossways Farm Village, at the base of the Lady’s Slipper.

-Utilising the most pristine piece of Real Estate between the coastal cities of Plettenberg Bay and Port Elizabeth the select group of 200 riders weaves their way along the Otters Trail, the indigenous Forests of SA parks , MTO Forestry, The Dairy Rich farms of Tsitsikamma, orange orchards of Gamtoos and the single track heaven of 3 River Trails.
+Utilising the most pristine pieces of Real Estate between the coastal cities of Plettenberg Bay and Port Elizabeth, the select group of 200 riders weave their way along the Otters Trail, the indigenous Forests of SA Parks, MTO Forestry, the dairy rich farms of Tsitsikamma, orange orchards of Gamtoos and the single track heaven of 3 River Trails.

 UNWRITTEN RULES OF SINGLE TRACK